How to profit from downward markets and falling prices

 How to manage your existing investments if the market crashes

 At the start of a market crash, bear market, or even a more temporary downturn, it is important to not panic and follow the herd.
-While these downward price movements do have adverse impacts on portfolios, the extent to which you are at risk will completely depend on your goals as a trader or investor.
+While these downward price movements do have adverse impacts on portfolios, the extent to which you are at risk will completely depend on your goals as a trader.

 For traders, downturns and bear markets offer great opportunities for profit because derivative products will enable you to speculate on rising and falling markets.
 By using derivative products, you can open a position on securities without ever needing to own the underlying asset.

 Do you want to learn more about trading?
-Discover the ways to trade with IG.
+Discover the ways to trade with IG Bank.

 Bear market investing: how to make money when prices fall

-There are a variety of ways that both investors and traders can profit from market downturns, or at the very least, protect their existing holdings from unnecessary losses.
+There are a variety of ways that traders can profit from market downturns, or at the very least, protect their existing holdings from unnecessary losses.
 These include:

 - Trading safe-haven assets